Explore What's Available

 St. Petersburg campus

-Order online and pick up in the new suite, SLC 1300A, in the Student Life Center; access the pantry from inside the building or via their exterior door.
+Order online and pick up in SLC 1300A in the Student Life Center; access the pantry from inside the building or via their exterior door.

-Order online or visit the temporary location in SVC0040 in the Student Services Bldg. basement (enter building next to Admissions and take hallway to elevator lobby; then ake elevator/stairs to basement).
+Order online or visit the pantry in SVC0002 in the Student Services Bldg. basement (enter building next to Admissions and take hallway to elevator lobby; then take elevator/stairs to basement).

 What is 'food insecurity'?